Linaro/squad/README.rst

 * ``job_url``: URL pointing to the original test run.
 * ``resubmit_url``: URL that can be used to resubmit the test run.

+Other fields must be submitted.
+They will be stored, but will not be handled in any specific way.

 How to support multiple use cases
 ---------------------------------